California Avocado Commission: Organization history

 The California Avocado Commission's predecessor organization, the California Avocado Advisory Board, was organized in 1961 out of dissatisfaction by individual growers with the success of the state's largest agricultural cooperative, Calavo Growers, to secure stable prices for avocados.
 New laws were passed allowing growers to form an association that would obtain a compulsory contribution from businesses directly involved in the avocado industry, and use the money to advertise and promote avocados to consumers throughout America.
 The Board assumed this marketing responsibility from Calavo, which continued to manage distribution and relations with retailers for the 60% of growers who remained in the co-op.

-The newly organized Board began marketing avocados to American housewives and stay-at-home fathers, attempting to downplay the fruit's Mexican origin in favor of an exotic tropical or Mediterranean image, as well as its suitability for mass-produced processed food.
+The newly organized Board began marketing avocados to American consumers, attempting to downplay the fruit's Mexican origin in favor of an exotic tropical or Mediterranean image, as well as its suitability for mass-produced processed food.
 The Board also attempted to counter the avocado's reputation as being unhealthy and fattening, a marketing effort that has continued sporadically through the present in an attempt to increase sales.

-In the 1970s guacamole, once primarily consumed in America by Mexican-Americans, became popular throughout all of America, initially due to a Sunset Magazine cover story featuring avocado recipes.
+In the 1970s guacamole, once primarily consumed in America by Mexican-Americans, became popular throughout America, initially due to a Sunset Magazine cover story featuring avocado recipes.
 In the late 1970s to early 1980s consumption surged again due to Latino immigration.
 During the period avocado consumption tripled in Mexico as well.

 The present Commission was organized in 1978 as a successor to the Advisory Board.

 In the 1980s there was a boom in avocado planting in California, mostly by small, semi-professional growers.
 Throughout the 1980s and 1990s the Commission lobbied to prevent imports of fresh avocados from Mexico, which has a much larger avocado industry and lower labor, water, and land costs.
 One argument it used successfully until 1997, when importation was finally allowed, was that allowing Mexican avocados into the United States would spread crop disease.
-However, after 1997, lower costs of production in Mexico forced California growers to lower wages to become competitive.
+After 1997, lower costs of production in Mexico forced California growers to lower wages to become competitive.